REV23Docs/rev23-desktop-docs/docs/concepts/customers.md

 The customer property on a Sale has a Default Customer button that you can click to set the customer of the sale to the Default Customer.

+## Merge Duplicate Customers

+There is a tool to merge duplicate customers into a single customer.

+For REV23 Desktop to merge two customers, they must have a matching `Last Name` and `Birthday`.
+Trying to merge customers that do not have this matching data will result in an error.

+1. Navigate to the Customer List
+2. Select all duplicates to be merged by clicking each customer while pressing the CTRL key on your keyboard.
+3. Click the **Tools** tab.
+4. Click the **Merge Customers** action.

+This process may take several minutes depending on customer history.

+> The [audit trail](audit-trail) data is not merged.

 ## Related

 - [Reference: Customers](../reference/customers.md)